g026r/pocket-library-toolkit/docs/playtimes.md

 Playtime in seconds.
 Despite being 32 bits unsigned, the maximum value storable for a game is `0x03FFFFFF`.
 This is due to the first byte being both part of the time & an indicator of the entry's system.
 My assumption would be that this is to allow for the possibility of two games on different systems having a signature collision.
-But since the only place where this cross-system collision currently occurs involves Game Gear & Sega Master System, it's likely mostly theoretical.
+But since the only known occurrence of cross-system collision involves Game Gear & Sega Master System, it's likely mostly theoretical.

 To determine the actual playtime, subtract the following from the total based on the system the entry corresponds to: